 The setup fees are higher if you apply for a tax payment plan by phone at 1-800-829-1040, via mail, or in person.
 It is advisable to apply online as we will receive instant confirmation from the IRS about the approval of our tax payment plan.
 The IRS charges a setup fee depending on the approved plan.

-If you can’t pay your taxes in full right away or within 120 days, you could be eligible for a monthly plan, such as the long-term payment plan.
+If you can’t pay your taxes in full right away or within 120 days, you could be eligible for a monthly plan, such as a long-term payment plan.

-Setup costs are lower for individuals having low-income.
+Setup costs are lower for individuals having low incomes.
 Apply for a low-income certificate using Form 13844 to see whether you qualify for a reduced setup fee.